-For example, a goal you might want to set for your website would be to increase local website traffic by 25% within six months of redesigning your website.
-Or improving your average search position in Google by ten spots within nine months.
+For example, a goal you might want to set for your website is to increase local website traffic by 25% within six months of redesigning your website or improving your average search position in Google by ten spots within nine months.

 Need help determining what website goals would be good for your business?
 We already covered that in our last blog post in this series.

 At this point in the web design project, you likely already know what your goals are for the project.
 We recommend reviewing them with your web designer, so both of you are clear on what they are before moving on.

 Creating a brand strategy deck is the best way to break down the internal and external factors affecting your business.
 Once complete, it can serve as the web design project playbook and be the guiding outline of the project.